How to License Music in 2023

 Traditionally, companies that deal with large-scale productions like TV shows and movies would approach record labels for a license.
 That’s because the labels would usually own all, or at least parts, of the rights to the music.
 If this was approved and the correct rights were licensed, then the track could be used.

-Licensing still works like this for the industry big dogs, but can cause problems for smaller creators.
-A podcast producer, Twitch streamer or YouTuber probably doesn’t have the same negotiating power or money as a Hollywood production company.
+Licensing still works like this for some of the industry's big dogs, but can cause problems for smaller creators.
+A podcast producer, Twitch streamer, or SME probably won't have the same negotiating power or money as a Hollywood production company.
 It’s complicated and expensive to license famous songs, but there are more straightforward ways to get your hands on the perfect track.

-• Royalty-free: Royalty-free music is music that you can use in content without having to pay royalties to artists or rights holders every time it’s played.
-But royalty-free music companies aren’t always alone in owning the rights to the music in their catalogs, meaning you might still get copyright claims from other rights holders and lose the right to monetize your content when you publish it on digital platforms.
+- Royalty-free: Royalty-free music is music that you can use in content without having to pay royalties to artists or rights holders every time it’s played.
+But royalty-free music companies aren’t always alone in owning the rights to the music in their catalogs, meaning you might still have to deal with other rights holders.
+If you don't hold the additional rights required, you could lose the right to monetize your content when you publish it on digital platforms.

-• Direct license: This means you license all of the rights to the music.
-Epidemic Sound offers royalty-free music through a direct license, because we own all the rights to our catalog.
+- Direct license: This means you license all of the rights to the music.
+Epidemic Sound goes beyond royalty-free music and offers a direct license, because we own all the rights to our catalog.

-• Copyright-free: This is not the same as royalty-free music, and it doesn't necessarily mean the music doesn’t have copyright protection.
+- Copyright-free: This is not the same as royalty-free music or a direct license, and it doesn't necessarily mean the music doesn’t have copyright protection.
 However, it does mean the music creator has decided to let their music be used without restrictions.
 Copyright-free music is very rare to come by.
 It exists, but most often, it's very simplistic in style and comes in low quantities.

-• Stock music: Stock music is usually offered on a royalty-free basis, but what's allowed and what's not varies; there are both paid-for and free stock music catalogs.
-The problem with the free option is it’s usually pretty limited, and they tend to be exclusively licensed to one platform.
+- Stock music: Stock music is usually offered on a royalty-free basis, but what's allowed and what's not varies – there are both paid-for and free stock music catalogs.
+The problem with the free option is it’s usually pretty limited, and tend to be exclusively licensed to one platform.
 For example, the stock music in YouTube's Audio Library can only be used on YouTube.
-If you got a direct license from Epidemic Sound, you could publish your soundtracked content on YouTube, TikTok, Twitch, Instagram and a whole host of other platforms.
+If you have a direct license from Epidemic Sound, you can publish your soundtracked content on YouTube, TikTok, Twitch, Instagram, and a whole host of other platforms.

-• Copyright protection has ended: For songs published in the USA during or after 1978, copyright protection remains for 70 years following the death of the last surviving author.
+- Copyright protection has ended: For songs published in the United States during or after 1978, copyright protection remains for 70 years following the death of the last surviving author.
 For music released before that period, copyright protection remains for 95 years after publication.
 Following this, the track becomes public domain.

 How to license music for YouTube

-At Epidemic Sound, we own the rights to our whole catalog and submit every track to YouTube Content ID.
-Adding your YouTube channel to your Epidemic Sound subscription ensures your content is cleared by Content ID, and you can soundtrack the world in peace.
+We own the rights to our entire catalog and submit every track to YouTube Content ID.
+Adding your YouTube channel to your Epidemic Sound plan makes sure your videos are OK'd by Content ID, and you can soundtrack the world in peace.
 Check out the catalog below.

 Can I use 10 seconds of a copyrighted track?